The Kingdom of God Today

 nor will they say, "See here!" or "See there!"'
 For indeed, the kingdom of God is among you."

-Then there's the question: If a person has to be born again to be able to see or enter it, how can the Kingdom be within?
-More importantly if it is within, how can the Father convey us into the Kingdom of the Son of His love?
+A kingdom is something that people live in and under the rule of.
+Then there's the question: If a person has to be born again to be able to even see it or enter it, how can the Kingdom be within?

 Example 2.
 The kingdom of heaven suffers violence (Matthew 11'12).